-If you're looking for my current whereabouts, I'm employed at Standard Chartered and living in Marina Bay, Singapore.
+If you're looking for my current whereabouts, I'm employed at Standard Chartered as a Haskell developer in Singapore.

-If you're looking to get in touch, you'll have better luck contacting me at laurence dot day at sc dot com than via Nottingham channels.
+If you're looking to get in touch, you can contact me at laurence dot e dot day at outlook dot com rather than via Nottingham channels.

 My PhD research investigated the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
 I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages.

 On the 16th of December 2014 I submitted my doctoral thesis, entitled `The Modular Compilation of Effects'.
-On the 13th of March 2015 I passed with minor corrections.
+On the 13th of March 2015 I passed with minor corrections, and on the 23rd of October 2015 my corrections were accepted.
+I'll be officially graduating (after multiple deferrals) on the 18th of July 2017.

 ∃ Native Offload of Haskell Repa Programs to Integrated GPUs (with Hai Liu, Neal Glew, Todd A. Anderson and Rajkishore Barik, FHPC 2014)In light of recent hardware advances, General Purpose Graphics Processing Units (GPGPUs) are becoming increasingly commonplace, and demand novel programming models to account for their radically different architecture.
 For the most part, existing approaches to programming GPGPUs within a high-level programming language choose to embed a domain specific language (DSL) within a host metalanguage and implement a compiler mapping programs written within said DSL to code in low-level languages such as OpenCL and CUDA.
 We question this design choice, and argue that by directly implementing a GPGPU offload primitive as part of a general-purpose language compiler, we gain access to a substantial number of existing optimisations without having to reimplement them in a DSL compiler.
 In this paper we describe the structure of our prototypical treatment of this research direction, demonstrating the applicability of our approach by showing how to bridge between APIs by extending the Repa library of Haskell with an offload primitive, and detailing an experimental implementation of our approach within the Intel Labs Haskell Research Compiler (HRC).
 We also provide a detailed study of a set of nine benchmarks, by compiling them to both GPU and two distinct CPUs and comparing their performance.